VolkovBos/jobboard_milestone3/README.md

 ### Acknowledgements
 Thanks to [Tim (Justim)](https://github.com/justim) for some deeper explanation about Python views and decorators.
 Helped me with the login view decorator.

-Specail thanks to [Paul Friel](https://github.com/Spagettileg) who repeatedly and thoroughly gave me feedback on my site during the project.
+Special thanks to [Paul Friel](https://github.com/Spagettileg) who repeatedly and thoroughly gave me feedback on my site during the project.

 And a thanks to my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) who gave me honest and good feedback on my site/code and helped me te complete this project.